microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/checkJs.md

 ---
 display: "Check JS"
+oneline: "Run the type checker on .js files in your project"
 ---

 Works in tandem with `allowJs`.
 When `checkJs` is enabled then errors are reported in JavaScript files.
 This is